Tuesday, 28 February 2017

 admit that one

-is power and
+is exertion and

 not above it